The Generation of Danger: Release

 On March 9, 2022, they released the single and music video "Telescope", and announced the title of the album, The Generation of Danger, along with the original release date of September 9, 2022.
 The band supported All That Remains on their spring 2022 US tour that began on March 12, 2022, in Worcester, Massachusetts.
 On April 19, 2022, they released the second single off the album, "The Impressionist" with a music video.
 In August 2022, they announced that the album's release would be pushed back to November 18.
 On September 1, 2022, they released "Shaken (Not Stirred)" as a single with a music video.
 On October 13, 2022, they released the single "For the Recognition" with a music video.
 On November 10, 2022, they released the fifth and final single "Dicker's Done".
 The album was released on November 18, 2022.

 The initial announcement of the album was paired with the release of a promotional browser game bearing the album's title.

 Composition

-The Generation of Danger has been described as nu metal, metalcore, rap metal, deathcore, and hardcore punk.
+The Generation of Danger has been described as nu metal, metalcore, rap metal, and deathcore.
 According to Max Morin of Metal Injection, vocalist Justin Bonitz's goes from "jibbering like a maniac, spitting rap bars, shredding his throat with pig squeals or finding his inner arena rock frontman, he might be the most unpredictable member of the band."
 Eli Enis of Revolver stated, "Over 13 songs, the band explore a ferocious fusion of early Slipknot intensity — spitfire vocals...and modern hardcore savagery à la Vein.fm and Knocked Loose."
 Metal Injection also noted influences from bands like Code Orange and Knocked Loose.
 According to Eli Enis of Revolver, The Generation of Danger is a "sci-fi [concept album] about a crazed genius, featuring nine different characters that [vocalist Justin Bonitz] portrays with a variety of unique vocals."
+In describing the album's sound, Sputnikmusic wrote, "[the album] takes the groove and bounce of nu-metal, turntables and all, merged with chaotic heavy elements that you’d normally see in deathcore, complemented by drums that sound like St. Anger but good...guitars as sharp as a fucking vorpal blade, and a vocalist who seems to have made it his mission to be as chaotic and insane sounding as [possible]."